allarassemjonathan/Poetry_Generator/README.md

 # Shakespeare

-## idea
+## Theory and mathematical intuition
 Learn the distribution of sequences of words through a Monte Carlo method.
-Throw the dice and randomly select sequences of words to generate text.
-I am working on ways to give a score for plagiarism in order to assess how much of the content is copy pasted and how much is creative work.
-There is still a lot of work remaining but I already have ideas to improve both the quality and the amount of plagiarism in the poems.
-I am also working on rhymes and already have the outline of a solution.
+Throw the dice and randomly select sequences of words to generate text based on their probability of occurence.<br> I am working on ways to give a score for plagiarism in order to assess how much of the content is copy pasted and how much is creative work.
+There is still a lot of work remaining but I already have ideas to improve both the quality and the amount of plagiarism in the poems.<br> I am also working on rhymes and already have the outline of a solution.
 I just need to code it.

-## Sample of poem
+## Sample of computer generated poem

 To love is to share to listen and care in tender affectionate ways <br>
 To you  <br>